marijnh/Eloquent-JavaScript/03_functions.md

 {{index [function, body]}}

-The arrow comes _after_ the list of parameters, and is followed by the function's body.
+The arrow comes _after_ the list of parameters and is followed by the function's body.
 It expresses something like "this input (the ((parameter))s) produces this result (the body)".

 {{index "curly braces", "square example"}}

-When there is only one parameter name, the ((parentheses)) around the parameter list can be omitted.
+When there is only one parameter name, you can omit the ((parentheses)) around the parameter list.
 If the body is a single expression, rather than a ((block)) in braces, that expression will be returned from the function.
 So these two definitions of `square` do the same
 thing: